pieroproietti/penguins-eggs/README.md

 The whole thing is written in pure typescript, so ideally it can be used with different Linux distributions.
 Yes, there are major differences in terms of the package manager used, but not so much on the way the various programs used to build the isos work.
 Actually eggs support: Debian, Devuan, Ubuntu, Arch and ManjaroLinux.

-You can read more on the [blog](https://penguins-eggs.net/2021/11/02/distros-that-can-be-remastered-with-eggs/), some examples of iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/iso/).
+You can read more on the [blog](https://penguins-eggs.net/2021/11/02/distros-that-can-be-remastered-with-eggs/), some examples of iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/ISOS/).

 # Features

-## cuckoo (PXE server)
+## addons and themes
-The cuckoo lays its eggs in the nests of other birds, and the eggs are hatched by the latter.
-Similarly eggs can start a self-configuring PXE service to allow you to boot and install your iso on third party networked computers.
-Command cuckoo can be used either to deploy a newly created iso on an installed system or by live booting the iso itself.
+Addons are used mostly to let third parties to develop extensions.
+Note that currently we have an extension for the theme that includes both branding calamares, link and installer icon.
+In addition, also as an addon has been developed choose between GUI or CLI installation, adapt the video resolution, link to remote support, etc.

 ## backup/clone